 While I’m lying in that hospital bed attempting to square the circle of this body/mind disconnect I’m also observing my two roommates.
 Both elderly gentleman awaiting a placement bed somewhere due to what I believe was dementia.
 Where these beds will be is uncertain but does raise some interesting question regarding my future needs.

-I’m lying in a bed in a hospital so out-dated even the patient bathrooms were not accessible wondering how many more tax dollars will go into developing facilities for a demographic that is quickly dying off, again no disrespect meant but tax dollars can only go so far.
-Maybe it’s time at we examine how we managed the money rather than the service.
+I’m lying in a hospital bed so out-dated you would expect to see it on the set of some post-Korean war veterans movie.
+The patient bathroom is not accessible so I am left wondering how many more tax dollars will go into designing public facilities (not the for-profit private ones but the ones for those who have a very limited fixed income) for a demographic that is dying off, again no disrespect meant but tax dollars can only go so far.
+Maybe it’s time we examine how we managed the money rather than the service.
+Quit wasting money on “administrative centres” and start putting it into “care” centres.

 The graphics this type of thinking are creating in my mind are really upsetting.
-You’re reading an article by a guy whose thinking has been influence by things like One Flew Over The Cuckoo’s Nest so all I can think it that wherever they were going would not be a place for me.
+You’re reading an article by a guy who was influence by things like One Flew Over The Cuckoo’s Nest so all I can think it that wherever they were going would not be a place for me.
 We may no longer lobotomize the outspoken but there are many ways to suppress someone once your are under their administration.

 Six days of reflection and some acceptance combined with a week of IV antibiotics had me just about discharge ready.
 I am starting to identify areas where I may not be as physically “efficient”as I once was.
 That some loss of muscle tone over the years and decrease in activity are having an impact on my independent living.
 I am starting to recognize this and, to be honest, it is a little unsettling but life needs to keep moving.